 Epididymal appendix

-When torsed, it is a cause of acute scrotum and imaging differential diagnosis should include:
+When torsed, it is a cause of acute scrotum and the imaging differential diagnosis includes:

 Updating… Please wait.